 Urine glucose: usually as part of a urinalysis

 A blood sample drawn from a vein in your arm or a drop of blood from a skin prick; sometimes a random urine sample is used.
 Some diabetics may use a continuous glucose monitor, which uses a small sensor wire inserted beneath the skin of the abdomen to measure blood glucose at frequent intervals and provides a result.

 In general, it is recommended that you fast (nothing to eat or drink except water) for at least 8 hours before having a blood glucose test.
 For people with diabetes, glucose levels are often checked both while fasting and after meals to provide the best control of diabetes.
 For random, timed, and post-meal glucose tests, follow your health practitioner's instructions.

 Glucose is the primary energy source for the body's cells and the only energy source for the brain and nervous system.
 A steady supply must be available for use, and a relatively constant level of glucose must be maintained in the blood.
 A few different protocols may be used to evaluate the glucose level in the blood.
-See "How is it used?" for more information on these.
+See "How is it used?" under Common Questions for more information on these.
 Sometimes, glucose may be tested in urine.

 During digestion, fruits, vegetables, breads and other dietary sources of carbohydrates are broken down into glucose (and other nutrients); they are absorbed by the small intestine and circulated throughout the body.
 Using glucose for energy production depends on insulin, a hormone produced by the pancreas.
 Insulin facilitates transport of glucose into the body's cells and directs the liver to store excess energy as glycogen for short-term storage and/or as triglycerides in adipose (fat) cells.